-20. Poultry Breeds, Breeding, and Judging.
+20. Poultry Breeds, Breeding and Judging.
 First term.
 Credit three hours.

 Lectures or recitations, M W 11.
 Rice 100.
 Laboratory, M or T 1.40-4.
 Judging Laboratory.
-Associate Professor HALL.
+Associate Professor Hall.

-Selecting and judging birds for production and breed characters; origin, history, and classification of breeds; introduction to breeding.
+Selecting and judging birds for production and breed characters; origin, history, and classification of breeds; introductions to breeding.
 A one-day trip is made to one of the leading poultry shows.
 Estimated cost for transportation, \$5.
+Laboratory fee, \$2.

 30. Incubation and Brooding.
 Second term.
 Credit three hours.
-Lectures, T Th 11.
+Lectures, W F 10.
 Laboratory, Th F 1.40-4, or S 8-10.30.
 Rice 100.
+Assistant Professor Bruckproblems of hatchery management.

-Professor BRUCKNER.
-Principles and practice of incubation and brooding of domestic and game birds;
+Principles and practice of incubation and brooding of domestic and game birds: